k3rs3d/ringfairy/README.md

 - (Optional) Customize pages by modifying the templates, located in the `data/templates` folder (by default).
 You can also use remote files as templates.
 See the "Templates" section below.
 - (Optional) Add any additional files into the `data/assets` folder (by default).
 Everything in this folder will simply be copied over into the output directory.
 Here you can add extras like images, HTML/CSS, etc.
 - Run `ringfairy` to generate the webring by writing HTML files containing the redirects.
 Each site will link to the next/previous site in the `websites.json` file, forming your webring!
 - Host the generated files on your preferred hosting platform.
+- All ring participants only need to add simple `<a href>` links for `previous`, `next`, and main site.

 ## ⚙️ Command-Line Arguments